Turnout

 How does the Social Security Administration evaluate disability claims?

-If your claim moves forward, the SSA will evaluate whether you can perform any of your previous relevant tasks.
+If your claim moves forward, the SSA will determine whether you can perform any of your previous relevant tasks.
 If you can, your claim may be denied again.
 Finally, if you’re unable to do past work, the SSA will assess whether you can adjust to other types of work available in the national economy, taking into account your age, education, and work experience.

 Each box represents a step in the evaluation process.
 Follow the arrows to see how claims are assessed, and note that some steps can lead to a denial if certain criteria aren't met.